Nightfire390/Nightfire390.github.io/README.md

 ```bash
 npm run dev
 ```
-The website should now be accessible at http://localhost:3000/
+The website should now be accessible locally at http://localhost:3000/